-- 1. If you are running Windows 98SE or 98, install the USB driver onto your computer. - You need to perform this step only once, the first time you connect to your computer. - If you are running Windows XP, 2000, or Me, you do not need to install the USB driver. - 2.
-Use the USB cradle to establish a connection between the camera and computer. - 3.
-View and copy the images you want.
+- 1. If you are running Windows 98SE or 98, install the USB driver onto your computer. - You need to perform this step only once, the first time you connect to your computer. - If you are running Windows XP, 2000, or Me, you do not need to install the USB driver.

+2. Establish a connection between the camera and computer.

+3. View and copy the images you want.

-- Low battery power can cause the camera to power down suddenly during data communication.
-Use of the special AC adaptor is recommended to power the camera during data communication. - If you are using battery power without the AC adaptor, make sure that the battery is fully charged. - If you want to transfer files from the camera's built-in memory to a computer, make sure there is no memory card loaded in the camera before you place it onto the USB cradle.
+- EX-Z60: If battery goes low during printing, printing may stop and the camera may shut down. - EX-Z60DX: If battery goes low during printing when you are not using the AC adaptor to power the camera, printing may stop and the camera may shut down.
+Use of the special AC adaptor is recommended to power the camera during data communication. - If you plan to transfer file data from the camera's built-in memory to your computer, make sure there is no memory card loaded in the camera.
+If there is, remove the memory card from the camera before you connect to your computer.